ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

 The fruit recognizer can be used in a smart fridge, where it detects what is in the fridge and tells you, or even generates recipes for you to let you know what you could make out of the food in your fridge.

 * What is a good environment for X?

-An ideal environment would have enough lightning, and nothing is blocked from the
+An ideal environment would have enough lightning, and nothing is blocking the fruit from being recognized by the camera.

 * What is a bad environment for X?

+Dim, Dark environment; shaky camera; blocking of the fruit.

 * When will X break?

-It will
+It will likely break

 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?

-**Include a short video demonstrating the answers to these questions.**
+X could be

 ### Part 2.

-Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **Include a short video demonstrating the finished result.**